Secretowo/Secretowo/README.md

 <h1>Hi, I’m Secret</h1>

-<h3>DISCLAIMER: I'm new to GitHub, so if i make a mistake please let me know!</h3>
+<h3>DISCLAIMER: I'm new to GitHub, so if i make any mistakes please let me know!</h3>

 I love electronics and, of course, programming (mainly in python, but i can improvise well. (at least i think so)).
 Im currently working on a couple of projects but im too busy to get actual motivation for them.